MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - This default limit can be increased by opening a support ticket, if the App Service routinely uses 15 or more instances.

 - Per-app scaling can be enabled at the App Service Plan level to allow an application to scale independently from the App Service plan that hosts it.
 For example, an App Service Plan can be scaled to 10 instances, but an app can be set to use only 5.
   - Apps are allocated to available nodes using a best effort approach for an even distribution.
-While an even distribution is not guaranteed, the platform will make sure that two instances of the same app will not be hosted on the same instance.
+While an even distribution isn't guaranteed, the platform will make sure that two instances of the same app will not be hosted on the same instance.

 - There are a number of events that can lead App Service workers to restart, such as content deployment, App Settings changes, and Virtual Network integration configuration changes.